Teacher Tech blog with Alice Keeler

 3. Create an Assignment

 Head over to the Classwork tab.
-This is where assignments happen.
+This is where assignments are created and organized.

 I highly recommend you number all of your Google Classroom assignments.
 Start EACH assignment with a number such as #001, #002, etc… This makes is really easy to refer students to the correct spot in Google Classroom.
 This is also helpful when you use Control F to find assignments.
 Search for the assignment number and jump right to it.